 They may prescribe a custom formulation that contains proprietary amounts of:

-If you have been diagnosed with an auto-immune thyroid condition, and your thyroid gland doesn’t respond to other supplements, Dr. Schertell and Dr. Mauss may prescribe Low Dose Naltrexone.
+If you have been diagnosed with an auto-immune thyroid condition, and your thyroid gland doesn’t respond to other supplements, Dr. Schertell and Dr. Mauss may prescribe LDN.
 A compounding pharmacy will titrate your precise dose for as long as your body needs it.

 LDN may actually turn off the cells that cause autoimmunity by:

-By increasing your endogenous endorphin production, Low Dose Naltrexone may reduce inflammation, promote DNA synthesis, and help heal your gut.
+By increasing your endogenous endorphin production, LDN may reduce inflammation, promote DNA synthesis, and help heal your gut.
 All of these actions appear to result in decreased autoimmunity seen with Hashimoto’s, Hypothyroidism or Grave’s Disease, and has been observed to improve thyroid numbers quite drastically.

 In cases of auto-immune thyroid disorders, our doctors may recommend adopting an autoimmune diet.
 The inflammation and leaky gut that are so common with these disorders may require eliminating or restricting: grains; legumes (beans, soy, peanuts, hummus); dairy products, processed foods, vegetable and canola oils, eggs, nuts and seeds, chocolate and certain spices like coriander and cumin; nightshade vegetables like tomatoes, peppers, eggplants and potatoes; alcoholic beverages; gum, refined sugars and alternative sweeteners; emulsifiers and food thickeners; and NSAID painkillers like ibuprofen (Advil), aspirin (Bufferin), and naproxen sodium (Aleve).